system76/docs/_articles/switch-from-macos-to-popos.md

 You can also get an overview of running processes and stop or kill them from the Activity Monitor.

-You can also kill processes in the Terminal if you know the process ID.
+It is also possible to kill processes in the Terminal if you know the process ID.

 **Pop!\_OS**
-  - System Monitor
+  - System Monitor (default)
-  - Terminal
+  - Terminal (default)

 ![system-monitor-terminal](/images/pop-os-screenshots/system-monitor-terminal.png)